-On May 8, 2017, the Department of City Planning presented a planning framework to the City Planning Commission, articulating the Department’s vision for developments on Block 675 in northern Chelsea, located between 11th and 12th Avenues and West 29th and 30th Streets, within Manhattan Community District 4. .
-Learn more.
+On May 8, 2017, the Department of City Planning presented a planning framework to the City Planning Commission, articulating the Department’s vision for developments on Block 675 in northern Chelsea, located between 11th and 12th Avenues and West 29th and 30th Streets, within Manhattan Community District 4.
+Learn more about the Block 675 Planning Framework.

 Greater East Midtown

 DCP is proposing a zoning text amendment and map change for the Greater East Midtown neighborhood.
 The proposal would permit higher as-of-right densities for new state-of-the-art office building construction in order to ensure that East Midtown remains a highly competitive business district.
 New development would facilitate public realm improvements and the preservation of area landmarks.
-Learn more.
-(Adopted - August 9, 2017)
+Learn more abut the Greater East Midtown neighborhood - (Adopted - 8/9/17)

 East Harlem Neighborhood Study